explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 </div>

 <div id="intro" markdown="1">
-Python's not the strictest language, so to have any confidence in your code you need to hit it with a barrage of checks to ensure it meets at least some level of quality.
+Python's not the strictest language, so to have any confidence in your code it needs to be hit with a barrage of checks to ensure it meets some level of quality.
 </div>

 I use the following code quality checks: